 Telehealth has become a core component of the U.S. healthcare system, especially after its widespread adoption during the COVID-19 pandemic.
 Nearly 84% of physicians use this technology weekly to connect with more patients, save costs, and deliver healthcare services remotely.

-In this guide, we will provide five proven strategies and telehealth best practices to help you successfully integrate virtual care delivery into your hospital or private practice.
+In this guide, we will provide five proven strategies and telehealth best practices, including the use of emr software to help you successfully integrate virtual care delivery into your hospital or private practice.

 Effective communication can strengthen the patient-provider relationship and enhance conversational flow during a telehealth consultation.
 Here are a few practical tips to help clinicians communicate well during telehealth visits: